RandomFeatures/BioDezyne/README.md

 # BioDezyne
-Side project from a few years ago, for which I never recived the final payment.
-I vaguely remeber it having something to do with collecting patient data.
+Side project from a few years ago, for which I never received the final payment.
+I vaguely remember it having something to do with collecting patient data.

 ## Screen Shots